-Fallout Shelter, a resource management sim, is a major departure for a studio best known for sprawling RPGs such as The Elder Scrolls V: Skyrim and Fallout 4.
-But Bethesda has put its own spin on the genre, making an equally sprawling management game that’s playable on your phone or tablet.
-In the years since launch, the game has come to PC and Xbox One, and the team has added new enemies, rooms, and even a novel questing system.
+Fallout Shelter was a major departure for a studio best known for sprawling RPGs such as Fallout 4 and Skyrim.
+Bethesda, however, put its own spin on the genre, making a resource management sim that’s playable on both your phone and tablet.
+In the three years since the title’s initial launch, it has come to PC, Xbox One, and — as of this week — PlayStation 4 and Nintendo Switch.

-Whether you’re new to the game, a veteran returning from the wasteland, or a longtime overseer looking to get the most out of your vault dwellers, we’ve put together a few pointers to help you get off to a good start and build a thriving vault that will be the envy of scavengers and super mutants around your post-apocalyptic neighborhood.
+Whether you’re new to the game or a veteran returning from the wasteland, we’ve put together a few pointers to help you build a thriving vault that will be the envy of scavengers and super mutants the world over.

 Build for the future